bizcodepub/containers/README.md

-# dev-containers
+# Bizcodepub Containers

 ## Overview

-This repository contains a collection of container build contexts for various development and data science environments.
+This repository contains a collection of container build contexts for various development environments.
 Each subdirectory in `src/` or `incubate/` provides a `Containerfile` (or `Dockerfile`) and optional configuration files for building custom container images.

 ## Structure